FCICB/EmployeeManagementSystem/README.md

 *program allow user to manage a list of employees and their information.*
 **After you run the project menue will appear to choose one option from your list which are:**

--add new record
+>add new record

--delete an existing record
+>delete an existing record

--edit an existing record
+>edit an existing record

--search for existing record
+>search for existing record

--sort employee records according to name & salary
+>sort employee records according to name & salary

--adjust for employee record by fixed amount & percentage
+>adjust for employee record by fixed amount & percentage

 **this program stores employee information in file**

-***How To Run Code***
+## How To Run Code

 1-download all files in repositry